Illinois vs. Charlotte NCAA Football Odds, Plays and Insights | October 2, 2021

 Charlotte Stats and Trends

-- Charlotte's games this year have hit the over on one of four set point totals (25%).
+- Charlotte's games this year have gone over the total in one out of four opportunities (25%).

 - This season the 49ers average 3.2 more points per game (30) than the Fighting Illini allow (26.8).